paulkienitz/SPARE/README.md

 # SPARE
-### Static Page AJAX to Replace Elements -- a lightweight client-side library
+### Static Page AJAX to Replace Elements -- a lightweight client-side library, release 1

-=> NOTE: initial testing is not yet complete.
-Not currently recommended for use.

-It's a small client-side AJAX framework which requires no server-side support.
+ISPARE is a small client-side AJAX framework which requires no server-side support.
 In fact, the case it's optimized for is when the server provides only plain static HTML pages.
-It's also super easy to use: you only call one method.
+It's also super easy to use: you only need to call one method.

 How it's designed to work was inspired by ASP.Net's `UpdatePanel` control, but as implemented, it's even more similar to jQuery's `load()` method, at much lower cost (and as a tradeoff, less support for downlevel browsers).